LiLith666-D/CodeAlpha_BasicNetworkSniffer/README.md

-Basic Network Sniffer using Python
+﻿Basic Network Sniffer using Python

 Overview
 This project implements a basic network sniffer using Python and the Scapy library on Kali Linux.